PineappleDoge/Learning-RLua-BETA/src/ch01-02-data-types.md

 local combo = str + num
 ```

 This would cause an error along the lines of `attempt to perform arithmetic on a string value`.
 Something like this happens whenever you try to add 2 things together which are not number.

 ## Type casting

 You heard of the some functions like `tonumber` and possibly `tostring`.
 This is called explicit type casting.
 Its explicit as you have to write these functions.
 Lua also has **implicit** type casting.
 For example, the `"1" + 2` was implicit.
 We didn't have to tell Lua to convert the string to a number.
 Some more examples would be concatting a string and number.

 ```lua
 local combo = "Hello I am " ..
 100 .. " years old!"
 ```

-The value of `combo` would be `"Hello I am 100 years old!"`.
+The output would be `Hello I am " ..
+100 .. " years old"!`